Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 - Image slide in Home pages shows some of the famous Indian Items.
 I got from [Bootstrap.com](https://mdbootstrap.com/) and I customized code for my site.
 - [w3school](https://www.w3schools.com/) helps me to make Grid of Image in Gallery page.
 - Menu page from [w3school](https://www.w3schools.com) and I customized for my site.
+- Grid Image and overlay in Gallery page from [w3school](http://www.w3schools.com) and I cusotmized for my site.
 - Header and Footer from Resume MiniProject [Code Institute](https://codeinstitute.net/) and I customized for my site.

 ### Acknowledgements